genbid007-ml/churn_model/README.md

 •	Find this credentials in the given path -
 .dvc >> temp >> gdrive-user-credentials.json
-•	Now to add the secrets in your github repo - o	Go to settings o	secrets o	Click on add secrets o	Give name of secretes o	Paste the json file content from gdrive-user-credentials.json
+•	Now to add the secrets in your github repo - o	Go to settings in github o	secrets o	Click on add secrets o	Give name of secretes like gdrive credentials o	Paste the json file content from gdrive-user-credentials.json